Human Cell Atlas: Funding

-The program is also backed by European Union, the National Institutes of Health in the United States, and the Manton Foundation.

 Data

 In April 2018, the first data set from the project was released, representing 530,000 immune system cells collected from bone marrow and cord blood.

 A research program at the Max Planck Institute of Immunobiology and Epigenetics published an atlas of the cells of the liver, using single-cell RNA sequencing on 10,000 normal cells obtained from nine donors.